sagemath/trac_to_gh/Issue 8590.md

 # Issue 8590: `A` still using old coercion framework

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8590

 Original creator: vferay